novajade/rorscha_client/README.md

 # Webpage Application (Portforlio & Personal App)
-Portforlio webapge.
+Portforlio webapge run on Firebase.
-On the other hand, there is structure for personal use application.
+There is structure for personal use application.
 Only the page structure is visible.